grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/03 Dropped iterations.md

 With `constant-arrival-rate` and `ramping-arrival-rate`, iterations drop if there are no free VUs.
 **If it happens at the beginning of the test, you likely just need to allocate more VUs.**
-If this happens later in the test, the dropped iterations might happen because of the performance of the SUT is degrading.
+If this happens later in the test, the dropped iterations might happen because SUT performance is degrading and iterations are taking longer to finish.

 ### SUT-related iteration drops